Reviews You Can Rely On

 Credit: Ben Applebaum-Bauch

 When judging comfort, we also inspected the materials.
 How does the fabric feel on the skin?
 Is it breathable and ventilated?
-None of the taco-style chairs in our review has any breathability, and all use similar materials.
-Two tent-style chairs stand out for excellent ventilation: the NEMO Moonlite Elite Reclining, Moon Lence Backpacking Chair and the TravelChair Joey with their large mesh panels.
+None of the taco-style chairs in our review have any breathability, and all use similar materials.
+Two tent-style chairs stand out for excellent ventilation: the NEMO Moonlite Elite Reclining, Moon Lence Backpacking Chair, and the TravelChair Joey with their large mesh panels.

 backpacking chair - taking a load off in the big six in between rock climbs at joshua...